geershatisaxena/Election-Result-Analysis/README.md

 </div>

-Party symbols as recognized by the Election Commission of India for the 18th Lok Sabha.
+## Party symbols as recognized by the Election Commission of India for the 18th Lok Sabha.
 ![Parties](https://github.com/geershatisaxena/Election-Result-Analysis/blob/main/chartSeatShare%20(1).png)

+## Top 12 Parties